Update: ‘Silverado EV gets 170,000 reservations’ section updated.

 The Chevrolet Silverado EV launch in the U.S. will be held in spring 2023, starting with the Work Truck (WT) trim, which will cost USD 39,990 MSRP (excl. destination charge) onwards from a later date (once production ramps up).
-In fall 2023, a fully loaded RST First Edition trim costing USD 105,000 MSRP (excl. destination charge) will follow.
-Eventually, the Silverado EV’s line-up will include Trail Boss and more trims, and customers will be able to buy it at various MSRPs, around USD 50,000, USD 60,000, USD 70,000, USD 80,000, and more, GM said.
+In fall 2023, the fully loaded RST First Edition trim costing USD 105,000 MSRP (excl. destination charge) will follow.
+Eventually, the Silverado EV’s line-up will include RST, Trail Boss, and more trims, and customers will be able to buy it at various MSRPs, around USD 50,000, USD 60,000, USD 70,000, USD 80,000, and more, GM said.

 We will launch a Work Truck model in spring of 2023, offering an expected GM estimated range of at least 400 miles on a full charge.
 Additional lower range Work Truck models will follow, giving customers a variety of choices with different ranges and price points to meet their needs, including a base model and a very competitive starting MSRP of USD 39,900 plus dealer freight.Mary Barra, Chair and CEO, GM (CES 2022 keynote on January 5, 2022)

-While the Ford F-150 Lightning will be the chief rival, tough competition will come from the Rivian R1T, too, which went on sale in October 2021, as well as the Tesla Cybertruck.
 GM has committed $35 billion to electric vehicles and autonomous vehicles between 2020 and 2025.
 By that year, it plans to launch 30 EVs and make two-thirds (20) of them available in North America.